akelii/itucsdb1611/docs/developer/member5.rst

     Therefore, user does not see the ObjectId's of the tuples, but ids come with a request.

-    After that, all Languages are still need to be gotten since there is a change with the deletion.
+    After that, all languages are still need to be gotten since there is a change with the deletion.

     -Updating a Language